 - It must be in English, French, or with a certified translation

 - It can be a paper or digital version

 - You can have received your vaccine anywhere in the world

 - As long as you meet the above criteria

 Who is considered fully vaccinated by other countries

 Every country’s rules are different.
-Check our ultimate guide to countries open to Canadians for detailed requirements regarding vaccination.
+Check our ultimate guide to countries open to Canadians for every country’s official COVID-19 information page to see the detailed requirements regarding vaccination.

 But as a general rule of thumb, if you are considered fully vaccinated here in Canada… most countries will consider you fully vaccinated as well (but not necessarily all).

 Always check, as some may require something more specific.
 Canada’s science about mixing vaccine types isn’t necessarily the same science as everywhere else, for example.
 Some countries exempt children from requirements even if they are not vaccinated, others don’t.
 Etc.